Registered Nurse (RN), Utilization Management (UM) Salary

 Popular Skills for Registered Nurse (RN), Utilization Management (UM)

 Survey results imply that Utilization Management Registered Nurses deploy a deep pool of skills on the job.
-Most notably, skills in Utilization Management, Utilization Review, Case Management, and Pediatrics are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-Skills that are correlated to lower pay, on the other hand, include Hospice and Psychiatric.
-For most people, competency in Acute Care indicates knowledge of Medicine / Surgery and Geriatrics.
+Most notably, skills in Utilization Review, Utilization Management, Case Management, and Pediatrics are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
+Skills that seem to negatively impact pay include Hospice, Medicine / Surgery, and Psychiatric.
+Most people familiar with Acute Care also know Medicine / Surgery and Geriatrics.

 Pay by Experience Level for Registered Nurse (RN), Utilization Management (UM)